Become an NTD Champion and Help End Neglected Tropical Diseases

 Join our growing network of leaders and champions to help countries make progress so that girls like Nyirangaruye can go to school and meet their full potential.

-You will join champions from First Ladies, to medical and business leaders, to key influencers who have committed to end NTDs and lift women and families out of poverty.
+You will join champions from First Ladies, to medical and business leaders, to key influencers who have committed to help end neglected tropical diseases and lift women and families out of poverty.